Hand Embroidery for Beginners - How to Embroider Letters

 Steps:

-3. Using a hot iron (no steam), press over the back of the tracing paper.
+3. Using a hot iron (no steam), press over the tracing paper.
 The heat will transfer the design onto the fabric.

 Good for when you need to transfer a design multiple times or onto dark fabrics.